vk3dan/checkWAR/README.md

 # checkWAR
 Perl utility to take an ADIF format logbook and spit out only the contacts with known reddit amateurs.
-Written by VK3DAN, with thanks to molo1134 for some code and maintaining the csv file etc.
+Written by VK3DAN, with thanks to molo1134 for some code and maintaining the csv file etc, and thanks to N2EON for code style tips and cleanup help.

 usage: ./checkwar.pl <adifile.adi>